value-scaling/value-scaling.github.io/src/maintext/main.md

 ![Overfitting vs batch size](/assets/images/overfitting_b.png "**Figure 2:** Overfitting increases with both UTD and batch size."){width=600px}

 Next, let’s consider the effect of UTD scaling on Q-learning dynamics.
-Intuitively, increasing the UTD overfits to the previous TD-target, making it more difficult to fit TD-targets later in training.
+Increasing the UTD aims to fit too well to the previous TD-target, making it more difficult to fit TD-targets later in training.
 Similarly, we observed that higher learning rates lead to high-magnitude updates against the target, moving the parameters to a state that would suffer from difficulty in fitting subsequent targets.
 Following prior work, we empirically find that one diagnosis for this plasticity loss is large parameter norm in the Q-network: increasing either UTD or learning rate corresponds to larger parameter norm.
 To counteract this effect, we decrease the learning rate for higher UTD.

 ![Parameter norm vs learning rate](/assets/images/pnorm_lr.png "**Figure 3:** Parameter norm, a proxy for plasticity loss, increases with both UTD and learning rate."){width=600px}